29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 1. In this written work, we answered a set of problems that Ma'am Thelma gave us.
 The problems were about finding the limits of equations as the limit approached infinity.
 2. In this written work, we answered a set of problems from page 111-13 of the textbook.
 It was about differentiating equations and getting their derivatives.
+3. In this written work, we were given problems to solve for each of the following topics: higher order derivatives, implicit differentiation, and optimum/optimization.

 ### What information was the most interesting/surprising to you?
 #### **3rd Quarter**